Revisiting Residue Codes for Modern Memories: Microarchitecture

-\fakesec{System Overview.} Figure~\ref{fig:hw_sys} shows the high-level overview of how \OURShort{} is integrated in a system and the parallelism among different operations.
-On the read path, once all of the codeword has been read from main memory, the decoder unit computes the remainder based on the multiplier.
-The remainder is then passed to the Error Lookup Table (ELT) to determine whether an error has occurred.
-If the ELT provides a value ($-error$) to correct the data via addition for non-zero remainders.
-The corrected data is then supplied to LLC.
-On the write path to main memory, the data is read from the LLC, encoded and transmitted to the main memory.
+Figure~\ref{fig:hw_sys} shows a high-level overview of \OURShort{} integrated into a system.
+On the read path, for every word read from the main memory, the decoder computes the remainder, which is passed to the Error Lookup Circuit (ELC) to determine whether an error has occurred.
+If the ELC provides a value to correct the data, then error correction is performed, and the Last Level Cache (LLC) will read the corrected data.
+On the write path, the data are read from the LLC, encoded, and transmitted to the memory.

-\fakesec{Decoder.} Figures \ref{fig:encdecs}(a) and (b) show the microarchitecture of the decoder non-systematic and systematic codes.
-Both decoders use a \texttt{fast modulo} computing circuit to compute the remainder of the incoming codeword.
-The non-systematic decoder divides the codeword by code multiplier \GM{} to recover the data using \texttt{fast multiplier} circuit.
-On the other hand, the systematic code decoder enjoys the separability of the data and does not incur any latency penalty for memory reads.
+\fakesec{Decoder} Figure~\ref{fig:encdecs}(a) shows the microarchitecture of the decoder.
+The decoder uses a \texttt{fast modulo} (described in Section~\ref{sec:ariblo}) circuit to compute the remainder, which is used for error detection and correction.
+The decoder is systematic, i.e., utilizes the separability of the data and does not require division like in non-systematic residue codes.

-\fakesec{Encoder.} The non-systematic encoder pictured in Figure~\ref{fig:encdecs}(c) is much simpler than the decoder and based on a single \texttt{fast multiplier}.
-The encoded data is multiplied by code multiplier~\GM{} and sent over the channel to DRAM.
-The systematic encoder in~\ref{fig:encdecs}(d) is a bit more complicated because it computes the value of \texttt{X} (see Eq.~\ref{eq:encrc}) to ensure that~$c\MOD{}\GM{}=0$.
-To build the encoder, we used the \texttt{fast modulo} described in Section~\ref{sec:ariblo}.
+\fakesec{Encoder} The encoder in Figure~\ref{fig:encdecs}(b) is similar to the decoder as it computes the residue using \texttt{fast modulo}.
+However, unlike the decoder, encoders need to calculate the value of \texttt{X} (see Eq.~\ref{eq:encrc}) to ensure that~$codeword\MOD{}\GM{}=0$.

-\fakesec{Error Correction.} Since errors are very rare, the latency of error correction is not critical to performance.
-Thus, we implement an error correction circuit as a simple ROM table that maps an incoming remainder to an error value which is used to correct the error.
-For example, \OURShort{}(\MDDRold{}) code with $\GM{}=2005$ error correction is built around a lookup table with 1080 entries and a full adder.
-Each table entry is 156 bits wide, where the first 11 bits store the value of the remainder, 144 bits store the value of the error, and remaining single {control} bit determines whether the error was a positive of a negative integer.
-The full adder should support both the addition and subtraction operations, and the type of the operation is determined by the {control} bit.
+\fakesec{Error Correction} Figure~\ref{fig:hw_sys} shows the implementation of the error correction unit which consists of the Error Lookup Circuit (ELC) and an adder.
+Each entry in the ELC contains a remainder, error value, and the sign bit for the adder.
+The remainder from the decoder's output is compared against the remainder field in the ELC entry, and upon a match, the error value is used to correct the error.
+The sign bit in the matched entry directs the adder to subtract or add the error value to the codeword.
+For example, for \OURShort{}(\MDDRold{}) code with $\GM{}=\MDDRoldMult{}$, the error correction is built around ELC with 1080 entries and an adder.
+Each entry is 157 bits wide, where the first 12 bits are the remainder value, the next 144 bits are the error value, and the remaining bit is the adder sign bit.